trailofbits/algo/docs/Troubleshooting.md

 ```

 You are running an old version of `pip` that cannot build the `pycrypto` dependency.
 Upgrade to a new version of `pip` by running `sudo pip install -U pip`.

+### Various parts of the internet appear to be offline through the VPN

+The issue may related to the MTU size, try to use `ping` with the don't fragment bit and various packet size in order to determine the MTU size for your network and set up this properly on the physical adapter.